Robert M. La Follette

-Robert Marion "Fighting Bob" La Follette Sr. (June 14, 1855 – June 18, 1925), was an American lawyer and politician.
-He represented Wisconsin in both chambers of Congress and served as the governor of Wisconsin from 1901 to 1906.
-A Republican for most of his life, he ran for president of the United States as the nominee of his own Progressive Party in the 1924 presidential election.
+Robert Marion La Follette Sr. (June 14, 1855 – June 18, 1925), nicknamed "Fighting Bob," was an American lawyer and politician.
+He represented Wisconsin in both chambers of Congress and served as the 20th governor of Wisconsin from 1901 to 1906.
+A Republican for most of his life, he ran for president of the United States as the nominee of his own Progressive Party in the 1924 United States presidential election.
 Historian John D. Buenker describes La Follette as "the most celebrated figure in Wisconsin history".

 Born and raised in Wisconsin, La Follette won election as the Dane County District Attorney in 1880.
 Four years later, he was elected to the House of Representatives, where he was friendly with party leaders like William McKinley.
 After losing his seat in the 1890 election, La Follette regrouped.
-As a populist he embraced progressivism and built up a coalition of disaffected Republicans.
+As a populist, he embraced progressivism and built up a coalition of disaffected Republicans.
 He sought election as governor in 1896 and 1898 before winning the 1900 gubernatorial election.
 As governor of Wisconsin, La Follette compiled a progressive record, implementing primary elections and tax reform.

-La Follette won re-election in 1902 and 1904, but in 1905 the legislature elected him to the United States Senate.
+La Follette won re-election in 1902 and 1904, but in 1905, the legislature elected him to the United States Senate.
 His populist base was energized when he emerged as a national progressive leader in the Senate, often clashing with conservatives like Nelson Aldrich.
-He initially supported President William Howard Taft, but broke with Taft after the latter failed to push a reduction in tariff rates.
+He initially supported President William Howard Taft, but he broke with Taft after the latter failed to push a reduction in tariff rates.
 He challenged Taft for the Republican presidential nomination in the 1912 presidential election, but his candidacy was overshadowed by that of former President Theodore Roosevelt.
-La Follette's refusal to support Roosevelt alienated many progressives, and, though La Follette continued to serve in the Senate, he lost his stature as the leader of that chamber's progressive Republicans.
+La Follette's refusal to support Roosevelt alienated many progressives, and although La Follette continued to serve in the Senate, he lost his stature as the leader of that chamber's progressive Republicans.
 La Follette supported some of President Woodrow Wilson's policies, but he broke with the president over foreign policy.
 During World War I, La Follette was one of the most outspoken opponents of the administration's domestic and international policies and was against the war.